Derpyho0ves/Derpyho0ves.github.io/_posts/2020-01-19-Vulnserver-Stack-Based-Buffer-Overflow.md

 ```

 Take note how we added our return address to the script.
 Since we are attacking x86 architecture (32-bit) we need to add the
 address in litte endian format.
-Next going back to Immunity we need to add a software breakpoint which will stop the prgorma from executing and
+Next going back to Immunity we need to add a software breakpoint which will stop the program from executing and
 will wait for further instructions when it hits our return address of **625011c7**.
-To do click on the arrow highlighted in yellow.
+To do click so on the arrow highlighted in yellow.

 ![exp15](/images/vulnserver/stack/exp15.PNG)

-New window opens up and input your chose retrun address, in this case it is **625011c7**
+New window opens up and input your chosen retrun address, in this case it is **625011c7**

 ![exp16](/images/vulnserver/stack/exp16.PNG)

-The chosen memory address should be chose and have JMP ESP next to it, then press F2 to set the breakpoint and the address should change color to light blue.
+The chosen memory address should be chosen and have JMP ESP next to it, then press F2 to set the breakpoint and the address should change color to light blue.

 ![exp17](/images/vulnserver/stack/exp17.PNG)